 Training Benchmark assignments will be sent to Residents and Programme Directors on twice every year.
-The Resident must complete all assigned Training Benchmarks using the following procedures.
+The Resident must complete all assigned Training Benchmarks issued during the Resident's training period using the following procedures.

 - 1. Initial completion of the assignment by the Resident. - 2.
 Assessment by the Mentor with appropriate corrections and additions discussed with the Resident. - 3.
 Correction by the Resident. - 4.
 Review and discussion by the Mentor and the Resident. - 5.
-Approval by the Mentor when the assignment is complete. - 6.
+Approval by the Mentor when the assignment is complete.

 Completed Training Benchmark assignments and Mentor Certification Statements must be electronically submitted to the ECVECC Secretary.
-Completion is recorded by the Credentials

-Committee.
-All Training Benchmark assignments must be completed to fulfil Residency Training Requirements.
+Completion is recorded by the Credentials Committee.
+All Training Benchmark assignments issued during the Resident's training period must be completed to fulfil Residency Training Requirements.